Jyoti01-Singh/Jyoti01-Singh/Readme.md

-#hello my name is Jyoti Singh
-Aspiring Computer Scientist with a passion for Data Science and Machine Learning.
-Currently honing my skills as an intern, where I am engaged in developing innovative solutions to complex problems.
-My academic background in Science Stream provides a solid foundation in algorithms, programming, and software development, Mathematics, statistics, while my hands-on experience in data-driven projects enhances my analytical and technical capabilities.
+"Hello, I'm Jyoti Singh, an aspiring Computer Scientist with a passion for Data Science and Machine Learning.
+With a background in Commerce with Mathematics, I have a solid foundation in algorithms, programming, and software development.
+My hands-on experience in data-driven projects, complemented by summer training in Artificial Intelligence, enhances my analytical and technical capabilities."

 Key Skills: